1. What is this study about?

 - Are receiving or eligible to receive gout medication from their GP to prevent attacks.

-3. What does my participation involve?
+3. What does study participation involve?

 - Use the mobile app for one year, recording gout attacks using this tool;